kw5t45/google_scholar_data_analysis/readme.md

 ``d = {paper_name: str:{year: str:citations_per_year: int}}``
 and returns $$a, b, c$$ parameters for the regression function to be applied in the dataset, which is defined in custom_function.
-In current version based on research a function that can be used to fit the citations per year data is
+In current version based on research a function that can be used to fit the citations per year data is a gamma distribution function such as
 $$ax^be^{(-cx)}$$ with a, b, c being float values to be found in the function.